cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
+This is a simple React application showcasing the best coffee and pastries we have to offer.

-## About Us
+## Features
-We serve the best coffee in town!
-Our friendly baristas are here to make your day a bit brighter with every cup.
+- Stylish UI
+- Simple menu display

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino